Resistance Training and Happiness

-Resistance training includes weight training as an obvious example – with all the disciplines present under that banner included, such as bodybuilding, powerlifting, strongman, CrossFit, and so on.
+Resistance training includes weight training to build muscle mass - as an obvious example – with all the disciplines present under that banner included, such as bodybuilding, powerlifting, strongman, CrossFit, and so on.

 This form of exercise also includes any discipline in which you’re seeking resistance from your own body.
 Think yoga, Pilates, Calisthenics, and so on.
 Other forms of resistance training include forms of cardio that really tax the muscles into hypertrophy – swimming is the obvious example.
 Other disciplines such as rock climbing, bouldering, and intense cycling play their part, too.

 Essentially, if there is a decent level of resistance going against your muscles, it’s ‘resistance training’.